lucasmrl/roomie/README.md

 # Roomie
+(project created for learning)

 A platform to find roommates by listing your space or finding one available.

 Built with **React/Express/MongoDB/Tailwind**. 🚀

-My second full-stack project created by me. 😬
+My second full-stack project. 😬

 [View demo](http://roomiew.herokuapp.com/)